gary-archer/oauth.cloudnative.base/2-kind-external-storage/README.md

 172.18.0.5 wordpress.example
 ```

-Then run the script to deploy Wordpress and open the system browser once ready:
+Then run the script to deploy Wordpress components:

 ```bash
 ./3-deploy-wordpress.sh